Warren Buffett’s newspapers deploy familiar playbook as fortunes dim

 I will say this about Berkshire Hathaway: They have said from the very beginning that decisions were local and they’ve stayed with that.

-IN 2012, BUFFETT SNAPPED UP NEWSPAPERS large and small (including his hometown paper, The Omaha World Herald) as part of a $142 million deal with Media General.
+IN 2012, BUFFETT SNAPPED UP NEWSPAPERS large and small (after acquiring his hometown paper, The Omaha World Herald*) as part of a $142 million deal with Media General.
 Through BH Media, Buffett then bought even more newspapers, bringing the company’s total to 31 dailies and 50 weeklies.
 Buffett’s reputation—as the Oracle of Omaha, a billionaire investment wizard whose buy-low-sell-high long-hold strategy is legendary—made the acquisition seem like a bright spot in a struggling industry.
 At the time, CJR asked, “Does Warren Buffett see something the rest of us don’t?”

 When it comes to delivering local news, Buffett wrote to shareholders in his 2012 annual report, “Newspapers continue to reign supreme.”
 At the Times-Dispatch in Richmond, Silvestri described staffers at the time “smiling, because we have certainty, and they’re smiling because we have a company that believes in not just newspapers but also digital transformation.”

-Note: *A previous version of this story misstated the sequence of an acquisition.